NativeScript/docs-v7/application-management.md

 NativeScript applications have the following life cycle events.

-+ `onLaunch(context)`: This method is called when application launch.
++ `launch`: This event is called when application launch.
-+ `onSuspend()`: This method is called when the application is suspended.
++ `suspend`: This event is called when the application is suspended.
-+ `onResume()`: This method is called when the application is resumed after it has been suspended.
++ `oresume`: This event is called when the application is resumed after it has been suspended.
-+ `onExit()`: This method is called when the application is about to exit.
++ `exit()`: This event is called when the application is about to exit.
-+ `onLowMemory()`: This method is called when the memory on the target device is low.
++ `lowMemory`: This event is called when the memory on the target device is low.
-+ `onUncaughtError(error)`: This method is called when an uncaught application error is present.
++ `uncaughtError`: This event is called when an uncaught application error is present.

 ### Example